 Step 4: Target Prospects at the Right Time

-As mentioned before, your inbound marketing strategy should target prospects in all stages of the buyer’s journey.
+As mentioned before, your SaaS marketing strategy should target prospects in all stages of the buyer’s journey.
 For example, use Organic search and display to make prospects aware of your solutions.
 Use paid search and re-targeting to target those that are in the decision-making phase.
 Use email and LinkedIn marketing to make pointed contact with relevant content.

 Using inbound can be a cost-effective way to fill your sales team’s pipeline.
 Not only is it a higher ROI activity, but it is also fast becoming the easier way to find prospects for sales teams.
 Implementing inbound requires getting several steps right.
 If the prospect of getting started is daunting, we can help you get started.